AdobeDocs/campaign-web.fr-FR/help/v8/get-started/get-started.md

 * **Workflows** - Workflow templates contain pre-configured settings and activities which can be reused for creating new workflows.
 Using a workflow template is a best practice if you need to regularly import files with the same structure.

-* **Content blocks** - Learn how created dynamic content blocks and how to use them to personalize the content of your email delivery.
+* **Content blocks** - Learn how to create dynamic content blocks and how to use them to personalize the content of your email delivery.

-* **Landing pages** - Once you designed your landing page content, you can save it for future reuse.
+* **Landing pages** - Once you design your landing page content, you can save it for future reuse.

 * **Content fragments** - A content fragment is a reusable component that can be referenced in one or more messages.
 When modifying a fragment, every content using it is updated.

 * **Triggers** - Each event can trigger a personalized message.
 For this to happen, you need to create a message template to match each event type.
 Templates contain the necessary information for personalizing the transactional message.

 **Use subscription services**